 Endocrine Disrupting Chemicals

-I was first introduced to the idea that there were chemicals in our environment that were detrimental to fertility many many years ago and I brushed it off as a bit of a hippy thing – I mean, there are groups out there who are terrified of any chemical they can’t pronounce right?
-People who think if they can’t spell the ingredients they must be bad, without realising that absolutely everything in the world is made from some kind of chemical – including naturally occurring substances – they are chemicals too!
+I was first introduced to the idea that there were Endocrine Disrupting Chemicals in our environment that were detrimental to fertility many many years ago, and I brushed it off as a bit of a hippy thing – I mean, there are groups out there who are terrified of any chemical they can’t pronounce right?
+People who think if they can’t spell the ingredients, they must be bad, without realising that absolutely everything in the world is made from some kind of chemical – including naturally occurring substances – they are chemicals too!

 I’ve been kind of paralysed into inactivity by the sheer volume of information about this topic out there and how terrifying it can seem… but I’m going to try to break it down a little bit here into some bite-sized chunks…

-But, there is a category of substances found in the air, soil, water, food and in manufactured products that can interfere with the body’s normal functioning, including reproductive systems of women and men – these are known as Endocrine Disrupting Chemicals or EDCs
+But, there is a category of substances found in the air, soil, water, food, and manufactured products that can interfere with the body’s normal functioning, including reproductive systems of women and men – these are known as Endocrine Disrupting Chemicals or Endocrine Disrupting Chemicals.

-The person who first talked to me about EDCs was a young guy who, at the time was doing a PhD at Melbourne University with Professor David Gardner as his supervisor. (now the Scientific advisor at MelbourneIVF).
+The person who first talked to me about Endocrine Disrupting Chemicals was a young guy who, at the time, was doing a PhD at Melbourne University with Professor David Gardner as his supervisor. (now the Scientific advisor at MelbourneIVF).

 I brushed it off at the time, read a little bit about it, and carried on my merry way…